EBiSC/ebisc/doc/code.md

     /ebisc/celllines/admin.py

 defines the automatic Django admin interface for managing some cell line data.
-Since most of the data is imported into IMS from different sources and gets updated once a day, this interface is set up to only manage certain fields (eg. cell line, donor BioSample IDs) in case of errors or inconsistencies between the EBiSC components.
+Since most of the data is imported into IMS from other components and gets updated once a day, this interface is set up to only manage certain fields (eg. cell line, donor BioSample IDs) in case of errors or inconsistencies between the EBiSC components.

 ## Importers